okcoders/ok-coders-summer-2016-back-end/00-prep/mac-setup.md

 ## Install Dev Tools

-In your terminal run this command
+In your terminal run this command (hold down command then press space, type in terminal, then hit enter, a white or black screen should appear, where you want to paste the line below, then press enter)
 ```
 xcode-select --install
 ```